Xbox Developer Direct: Xbox Games Showcase

 The Xbox Games Showcase debuted in 2021 as a joint presentation between Xbox Game Studios and Bethesda Softworks replacing the publisher's traditional E3 press conference around that timeframe, before being rebranded to reflect the expanded Microsoft Gaming group.
-The showcase similarly recurs annually during the summer season, and features a mix of previously announced and new titles from across Microsoft Gaming's subsidiaries and an array of third-party partners.
+The showcase similarly recurs annually during the summer season, and features a mix of previously announced and new titles from across Xbox's subsidiaries and an array of third-party partners.
 Since 2023, Xbox Games Showcase has been immediately followed by a dedicated "Direct" presentation specifically focused on an upcoming game from Xbox's first-party studios.